steadybit/extension-kubernetes/extadvice/readiness_probe/instructions.md

 Specify the ```readinessProbe``` in your Kubernetes manifest appropriately for your type of application.
-It can be as simple as an HTTP endpoint returning an HTTP status between 200 and 400 to indicate that the container has started successfully.
+It can be as simple as an HTTP endpoint returning an HTTP status between 200 and 400 to indicate that the container running the application has started successfully.

 ```yaml